iodepo/odis-arch/book/theOdisGraph.md

 > In JSON-LD, a node is identified using the @id keyword:
 [JSON-LD 1.1 specification - node identifiers](https://www.w3.org/TR/json-ld/#node-identifiers)

-The value of the `@type` keyword defines what the thing described by some metadata is supposed to be.
-When used in conjunction with an `@id` keyword, this becomes a [node type](https://www.w3.org/TR/json-ld/#dfn-node-type) which tells us what that reference node (and the nodes that describe it) is supposed to represent (e.g. a Person, Dataset, Vehicle, or Software)
+As described above, value of the `@type` keyword defines what the thing described by some metadata is supposed to be.
+When used in conjunction with an `@id` keyword, this becomes a [node type](https://www.w3.org/TR/json-ld/#dfn-node-type) which tells us what that reference node (and the nodes that describe it) is supposed to represent (e.g. a Person, Dataset, Vehicle, or Software).

 >type map
 >A type map is a map value of a term defined with @container set to @type, whose keys are interpreted as IRIs representing the @type of the associated node object; the value must be a node object, or array of node objects.
 If the value contains a term expanding to @type, its values are merged with the map value when expanding.
 See the Type Maps section of JSON-LD 1.1 for a normative description.